ergoplatform/ergodocs/docs/uses/sidechains.md

 ## Implementing Two-Way Pegged Sidechains on Ergo

-In the context of the Ergo platform, we can establish a two-way pegged sidechain by ensuring that the sidechain can interact with the main Ergo chain and recognize its state.
+In the context of Ergo, we can establish a two-way pegged sidechain by ensuring that the sidechain can interact with the main Ergo chain and recognize its state.
 This interaction happens through the process described simply below, for a more technical overview please see the [ergohack-sidechain](https://github.com/ross-weir/ergohack-sidechain/tree/main) project.

 1. **Initiating the Transfer**: A user sends a specified amount of ERG (Ergo's native cryptocurrency) to a specific contract on the main chain.
 This contract locks the funds and allows them to be unlocked only when there's proof of a corresponding deposit in the sidechain.